lewagon/dotfiles/06-Projects/README.md

 ## Projects

 We are now entering the two last weeks of the program.
 It's your turn to shine.
 Time flies, so make sure you release often in production and have a nice front-end as soon as possible!
-Good luck, see you at Demo Day :) Here are your Milestones:
+Good luck, here are your milestones:

+- First week
-- Friday first week (5pm): first demo to get feedbacks and organize second week roadmap.
+  - Friday (5:30pm): first demo to get feedbacks and organize second week roadmap.
+- Second week
-- Thursday second week (7pm): rehearsal for final demo.
+  - Thursday (7pm): rehearsal for final demo.
-- Friday second week (5pm): the big day.
+  - Friday (5:30pm): the big day.
 Every one is here!
 Press, VCs, your family!
 Kick it!

 **Le Wagon Rails Templates**: to save time on all boring configurations of last week, you can use one of the [**Wagon Rails Templates**](https://github.com/lewagon/rails-templates).
 It'll get you up and running faster.